wearebraid/vue-griddle/readme.md

 There's a new 1.0 re-write of Griddle and it's available [here](https://github.com/wearebraid/griddle).
 The Griddle 1.0 release introduces a simplified API, easier configuration, and provides a strong foundation for future non-Vue versions of the Griddle Visual Overlay.
 This repo is being kept online for archival reference purposes only.

 # ⚠️ ______________________________________________________ ⚠️

+you can access the old readme from this repo here: [old Readme.md](./old-readme.md)